 Khandelwal's research interests include marketing communication, consumer behavior, emerging media and research methods.
 Her research articles appear in publications such as the Journal of Business & Technical Communication, and Online Journal of Communication and Media Technologies.

 “Priyanka joins us after teaching at other universities.
-Her industry experience as a market analyst and co-founder of a startup company will be very helpful in the courses she will be teaching,” said Ravi Sohi, department chair and professor of marketing, Robert D. Hays Distinguished Chair of Sales Excellence and executive director of the Center for Sales Excellence.
+Her industry experience as a market analyst and co-founder of a startup company will be very helpful in the courses she will be teaching,” said Ravi Sohi, professor of marketing, Robert D. Hays Distinguished Chair of Sales Excellence and executive director of the Center for Sales Excellence.

 Jinsook Lee, assistant professor of practice in finance